clandesv/speech-to-text-replication-materials/README.md

 # Comparing Speech-to-Text Algorithms for Transcribing Voice Data from Surveys

-Explore this repository for replication materials for our research paper titled "Comparing Speech-to-Text Algorithms for Transcribing Voice Data from Surveys"
+Explore this repository for replication materials for our research paper titled "Comparing Speech-to-Text Algorithms for Transcribing Voice Data from Surveys".

 ## This Repository

 This repository contains different instances of files which enable to replicate the results, figures and plots displayed in the research paper.

 ### Figures
-The jupyter file "infographs-paper.ipynb" loads the wave-file "Test_diar_1m.wav" to create the first three figures in the paper (Figure 1-3).
+The jupyter file "infographs-paper.ipynb" loads the wav file "Test_diar_1m.wav" to create the first three figures in the paper (Figure 1-3).
 The first visualizes the waveform of an audiofile.
 Figure 2 displays the waveform and time ranges (frames).
-The third Figure creates a Mel Spectrogram.
+The third figure creates a Mel Spectrogram.

 ### Plot
 The barplot (Figure 4) displaying the Word-Error-Rates by ASR System as well as the average Word-Error-Rates in section "Results" is created by "code-main.R" file.
 The corresponding dataset in csv-format used here is called "transcript-data.csv".